spdes/gdcs/README.md

 <img src="./docs/cond-samples.png" style="width: 60%; height: auto; display: block; margin-left: auto; margin-right: auto">

+In the figure above, you can see three types of posterior distributions, and approximate samples drawn from CDSB, Feynman--Kac, and HMC.

 # Install

 First, git clone this repository, and then set-up your environment by running